 Making a public presentation in your community can be nerve racking.
-Learn 6 tips for calming your nerves before speaking in front of an audience.
+Learn the Public Speaker's 6 tips for calming your nerves before speaking in front of an audience.

 Tip #1: Stay Hydrated